mwangiKibui/unsplash_api_graph_ql_server/README.md

 ```
 - Interact with the API using the GraphQlPlayground on logged url.

-Am open for any review, feel welcome.
+I am open for any review, feel welcome.